While the Atlantic has raged with storminess, the Pacific has been strangely quiet

 In the Atlantic, the opposite has been true, with warmer waters and minimal wind shear.

-So while the Atlantic and East Pacific may be separate basins, the dynamics governing their hurricane seasons are interrelated and connected.
-Meteorologists anecdotally rely on a loosefitting balance between the two, but rarely is it as visible as in years like this.
+So while the Atlantic and east Pacific may be separate basins, the dynamics governing their hurricane seasons are interrelated and connected.
+Meteorologists anecdotally rely on a loose fitting balance between the two, but rarely is it as visible as in years like this.

-“With the [Eastern Pacific] at 62 percent of its average ACE by this date, and the Atlantic at 137 percent, that general model fits really well,” wrote Brian McNoldy, Capital Weather Gang’s tropical weather expert.
+“With the [eastern Pacific] at 62 percent of its average ACE by this date, and the Atlantic at 137 percent, that general model fits really well,” wrote Brian McNoldy, Capital Weather Gang’s tropical weather expert.
 “It’s nice when nature is well-behaved like that.”

-In other words, the two ocean basins, when averaged, are perfectly normal.
+In other words, the two ocean basins — when averaged — are perfectly normal.